cysouw/diathesis/text/c03_summaryDia.md

    Der Henker hieß ihn niederknien.
 :::

-### *Direktivkausativ* (*schicken+Infinitiv*) {#sec:summary-direktivkausativ}
+### *Direktivkausativ* (*schicken+In­fi­ni­tiv*) {#sec:summary-direktivkausativ}

 The ~~Direktivkausativ~~ (full discussion in [@sec:infinitive-schicken]) is a novative in which the new subject is gives orders rather than directly causing something to happen.
 This diathesis is constructed with the light verb *schicken* with an infinitive.
 The meaning of the construction is rather close to the full lexical meaning of *schicken* 'to send'.
 However, this construction is coherent, and thus monoclausal [@next c].

 ::: ex
 a.
 Er schläft
 b.
 Ich schicke ihn schlafen.
 c.
-Es ist bekannt, dass ich ihn schlafen schicke.
+(Es ist bekannt, dass) ich ihn schlafen schicke.
 :::

-### *Auftragskausativ* (*geben+zu‑Infinitiv*) {#sec:summary-auftragskausativ}
+### *Auftragskausativ* (*geben+zu‑In­fi­ni­tiv*) {#sec:summary-auftragskausativ}

-The ~~Auftragskausativ~~ (full discussion in [@sec:zuinfinitive-geben-causative]) adds a causer by using the light verb *geben* with a *zu-Infinitiv*.
+The ~~Auftragskausativ~~ (full discussion in [@sec:zuinfinitive-geben-causative]) adds a causer by using the light verb *geben* with a *zu-In­fi­ni­tiv*.
 In this diathesis the erstwhile subject becomes a dative (not an accusative).
 In many examples of this diathesis the meaning of this diathesis is very close to the meaning of the lexical verb *geben* 'to give'.
 For example with the verb *trinken* 'to drink' [@next a] the construction allows both for a literal interpretation 'he gives X to Y for drinking' and for a causative interpretation 'he causes Y to drink X'.
 The light-verb status of *geben* (with a causative interpretation) is more clearly exemplified with verbs that take clausal complements, like *bedenken* 'to consider' [@next b].
 This construction is coherent, and thus monoclausal [@next c], so, whatever the precise semantic interpretation, this is structurally clearly a diathesis.
-Complicating things even more, the *geben+zu‑Infinitiv* construction is also used for a semantically and structurally quite different diathesis, namely the *Möglichkeitsdemotiv* (see [@sec:summary-moglichkeitsdemotiv]).
+Complicating things even more, the *geben+zu‑In­fi­ni­tiv* construction is also used for a semantically and structurally quite different diathesis, namely the *Möglichkeitsdemotiv* (see [@sec:summary-moglichkeitsdemotiv]).

 ::: ex
 a.
 Das Kind trinkt Milch. \
    Er gibt dem Kind Milch zu trinken.
 b.
 Ich bedenke, dass es schon spät ist. \
    Er gibt mir zu bedenken, dass es schon spät ist.
 c.
-Es ist bekannt, dass er dem Kind Milch zu trinken gibt. \
+(Es ist bekannt, dass) er dem Kind Milch zu trinken gibt. \
-   Er ist bekannt, dass er mir zu bedenken gibt, dass es schon spät ist.
+   (Es ist bekannt, dass) er mir zu bedenken gibt, dass es schon spät ist.
 :::

-### *Fortsetzungskausativ* (*halten+am‑Infinitiv*) {#sec:summary-kontinuitatskausativ}
+### *Fortsetzungskausativ* (*halten+am‑In­fi­ni­tiv*) {#sec:summary-kontinuitatskausativ}

-The ~~Fortsetzungskausativ~~ (full discussion in [@sec:zuminfinitive-halten-causative]) uses the light verb *halten* with an *am‑Infinitiv*.
+The ~~Fortsetzungskausativ~~ (full discussion in [@sec:zuminfinitive-halten-causative]) uses the light verb *halten* with an *am‑In­fi­ni­tiv*.
 This diathesis adds a causer to an intransitive verb.
 It is typically used with the verb *laufen* 'to run' [@next a], but it is also attested with other agentive intransitive verbs.
 However, the subject of the intransitive is typically an inanimate object, like *Laden* 'shop' in [@next a].
 Additionally, verbs describing heat production like *brennen* 'to burn' [@next b] are frequently attested with this diathesis.
-The *halten+am‑Infinitiv* diathesis expresses that a process is kept ongoing by the added causer.
+The *halten+am‑In­fi­ni­tiv* diathesis expresses that a process is kept ongoing by the added causer.
 The light verb *halten* is also used in the related *Kausativkontinuativ* epithesis (see [@sec:summary-kausativkontinuativ]).

 ::: ex
 - Der Laden läuft. \